 Over the same period the number of daily visitors to the City of Melbourne has also increased.
-While there was a decrease in city workers, students and visitors during the COVID-19 pandemic period, it is still estimated that overall worker, visitor and resident numbers will continue to rise in the City of Melbourne for the foreseeable future.
+Notwithstanding the current drop in city workers, students and visitors due to the COVID-19 pandemic, it is still estimated that overall worker, visitor and resident numbers will continue to rise in the City of Melbourne for the foreseeable future.
 Between 2005 and 2017, the number of visitors to Carlton Gardens rose by a third, creating more demand on local open space, both in terms of facilities use and maintenance requirements.